DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 Some schools may ask for a curriculum vitae (CV) – [get tips on writing a CV](https://nationalcareers.service.gov.uk/careers-advice/cv-sections).

-If you’re shortlisted, you’ll be invited for interview and you may be asked to demonstrate your teaching skills.
+If you’re shortlisted, you’ll be invited for interview and asked to demonstrate your teaching skills.

 ### Prepare for your interview